nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 **Scenario: FHIR response bundles**

-When a response bundle contains multiple resources, one or more of which cannot be populated as available data does not enable the resource in question to be populated to validate the associated profile, the provider will behave as follows: The request as a whole will error with an 500 HTTP Status returned, together with the appropriate OperationOutcome resource providing diagnostic detail of the the error.
+When a response bundle contains multiple resources, one or more of which cannot be populated as available data does not enable the resource in question to be populated to validate the associated profile, the provider will behave as follows: The request as a whole will error with a 500 HTTP Status returned, together with the appropriate OperationOutcome resource providing diagnostic detail of the error.

 ## FHIR resources ##